 Front door speakers

-The door speakers in the Suburban and Yukon XL are 6-1/2" models.
+The door speakers in these big trucks are 6-1/2" models.
 You can replace them with same-size speakers slightly smaller 5-1/4" speakers.
 You'll need a mounting bracket in either case, and we'll include them and wiring adapters at a significant discount.
 If you're willing to drill some new screw holes, slightly larger 6-3/4" models will work, too.

 The speakers are reasonably easy to reach and replace.
 You'll need to remove the sail panel and door panel, but it's not a terribly involved process at all.
 Your MasterSheet will walk you through every step.
 The key is to work carefully and take it easy when you're prying away the plastic bits.
 They're not as young and flexible as they used to be.